What does forensic systems and root cause analysis reveal?

 Design thinking informs the user experience in human-computer interface by blending storytelling with ease of using computers.

-Design involves four broad applications: style, usability, serviceability, and manufacturability.
+Industrial-Strength Design Thinking involves four broad applications: style, usability, serviceability, and manufacturability.

-How can we apply design thinking to cybersecurity?
+How can we apply Industrial-Strength Design Thinking to cybersecurity?
 Read on...

 If design thinking is already used in your company, then you’ve already witnessed the success in breakthroughs in new products, operations, marketing, customer service and more.
 As a consumer, you've benefited from design thinking.